Skip to main content

 (bottom) a ribbon representation of the catalytic domain with bound gaseous ligands and surfaces colored by the electrostatic potential.
 O2 (in red) and CO2 (in purple) lie in a positively charged cavity (blue) of the TIM barrel.
 (Figure from ref.
 [15], used by permission of PNAS (copyright © 2012)).

-Both CO2 and O2 are situated in a tiny "cavity" that is blue (positive potential, C-terminal domain) and just above it red (negative potential, N-terminal domain).
+Both CO2 and O2 are situated in a tiny "cavity" that is blue (positive potential, C-terminal domain) and red (negative potential, N-terminal domain) just above it.
 The quadrupole moment of CO2 is 10-15x that of O2 which helps explain its higher affinity in the localized electrostatic potential gradients around the gas molecules.

 Molecular dynamic (MD) simulations show an interaction preference for CO2.
-There are many subunit-subunit interfaces and all appear in MD to preferentially interact with CO2, which probably moves from the solvent through large:small subunit interface to the active site.
+There are many subunit-subunit interfaces, and all appear in MD to preferentially interact with CO2, which probably moves from the solvent through large:small subunit interface to the active site.
 The CO2 does not localize long at any residues but seems to occupy areas instead.
-Since CO2 has no dipole, it moves more closely to small hydrophobic side chain (Ala, Val, Leu, Ile) and the main chain.
-CO2 has more interaction in every active site as well as the large:large subunit interface (whose electrostatic potential in the active site is shown above) and in the large:small subunit interface.
+Since CO2 has no dipole, it moves more closely to the small hydrophobic side chain (Ala, Val, Leu, Ile) and the main chain.
+CO2 has more interactions in every active site and the large:large subunit interface (whose electrostatic potential in the active site is shown above) and in the large:small subunit interface.

 Regulation of Rubisco by Multimer Formation and Phase Separation

-These different multimeric have evolved to meet the environmental and biochemical needs of their respective organisms.
+These different multimeric structures have evolved to meet their respective organisms' environmental and biochemical needs.
 These examples illustrate how, surprisingly, different aggregation states can evolve without great changes in active site requirements.
 Indeed, the active site is formed between two catalytic large chain monomers.
-A large chain dimer has 2 active sites per dimer.
+A large chain dimer has two active sites per dimer.

-Genomics and phylogenetic analyses show that Rubisco originated about 3 billion years ago when the competing substrate O2 in the atmosphere was not present and CO2 concentrations were 10K% higher than now.
-Hence the enzyme evolved over time when O2 increased and CO2 decreased.
+Genomics and phylogenetic analyses show that Rubisco originated about 3 billion years ago when the competing substrate O2 in the atmosphere was barely present and CO2 concentrations were 10K% higher than now.
+Hence, the enzyme evolved when O increased and CO2 decreased.
 Key events in the evolution of different forms of Rubisco are shown in Figure \(\PageIndex{14}\) below.

 Figure \(\PageIndex{14}\): The evolutionary history of rubisco in the context of atmospheric CO2 (%) and O2 (%) following divergence from the ancestral rubisco-like protein (RLP).
 Bouvier JW, Emms DM, Kelly S. Rubisco is evolving for improved catalytic efficiency and CO2 assimilation in plants.
 Proc Natl Acad Sci U S A. 2024 Mar 12;121(11):e2321050121. doi: 10.1073/pnas.2321050121.
 Epub 2024 Mar 5.
 PMID: 38442173; PMCID: PMC10945770.
 Creative Commons Attribution License 4.0 (CC BY).

-Important branch points in the phylogeny at which Rubisco diverged into different evolutionary lineages are indicated by gray vertical bars.
-To provide additional context, the time-period at which the First and Second Great Oxidation events occurred along this evolutionary trajectory are also labeled and referenced as gray vertical bars.
+Gray vertical bars indicate important branch points in the phylogeny at which Rubisco diverged into different evolutionary lineages.
+To provide additional context, the time period at which the First and Second Great Oxidation events occurred along this evolutionary trajectory is also labeled and referenced as gray vertical bars.
 Graphics of atmospheric CO2 and O2 levels were adapted from the TimeTree resource [http://www.timetree.org].

 Rubisco kinetics in extinct and living angiosperms show increases in CO2/O2 specificity (SC/O), carboxylase turnover rates (kcatC), and carboxylation efficiencies (kcatC/KC) in angiosperms, as shown in Table \(\PageIndex{2}\) below.